wardi/jsonsquared/README.md

 ### Top-level simple types

-For simple types we use a period as a column heading by itself.
+For simple types use a period as a column heading by itself.

 . |
 --- |